sage-code/eve/manual/processing.md

 * this       - reference to current element

 **set iteration**
 @hash and @set are similar.
-We can visit all elements using _scan_:
+We can visit all elements using _for_ loop:

 **Example:**
 ```